 Although there currently is no such thing as Sallie Mae private student loan forgiveness, there are alternatives available to borrowers struggling to manage their private loans.

 Private lenders don’t offer income-driven repayment plans.
-But if you feel comfortable calling Sallie Mae (or any lender) directly, you could ask about other repayment plans they might offer or what ideas they might have for your situation.
+But if you feel comfortable calling your lender directly, you could ask about other repayment plans they might offer or what options they might have for your situation.
 At the very least, it doesn’t hurt to learn more about your loans.

-And some lenders, including Sallie Mae, offer deferment and forbearance for those who qualify.
+And some private lenders, including Sallie Mae, offer deferment and forbearance for those who qualify.
+The terms and conditions vary among lenders.

-The timeline and cost for each of these programs may vary by lender.
-Sallie Mae, for example, may require a “good faith payment” to go into forbearance.
-You may also be able to press pause on payments up to 48 months with a deferment specifically for returning to college, going to graduate school, entering into a law clerkship, and several other special circumstances.
-Something else to consider if you’re thinking about deferment or forbearance is that — just as with federal loans — even though the payments are paused, interest may continue to accrue.
+Something to consider if you’re thinking about deferment or forbearance is that — just as with federal loans — even though the payments are paused, interest may continue to accrue.
 And this can increase the total cost of the loan.

 Can You Refinance Sallie Mae Student Loans?